-Offer your customers a concept-based design that is clear, simple and resonates with your brand.
+Offer your customers a clear, simple, concept-based design that resonates with your brand.

 Pick a UX Writer Over a Regular Copywriter

 You’ll understand this better with a simple example – there are chances that you might be stumped if you came across a pop-up that says “Authentication error has occurred.”
-You are likely to understand a simpler “You’ve entered an incorrect password.”
+You will likely understand a simpler “You’ve entered an incorrect password.”

 Copywriters are perfect when you want a sales copy.
-But when you need to provide simple and valuable information to end-users, picking a UX writer does the trick.
+But picking a UX writer does the trick when you need to provide simple and valuable information to end-users.

 Tell a Story